 Since 11 September 2001, security issues have been propelled back to the top of the international agenda, and nuclear issues with them.
 Concern about transnational, mass-impact terrorism makes it imperative to do everything possible to stop nuclear, biological and chemical weapons getting into the hands of terrorists-criminals or other irresponsible people or groups.
-The possible nuclear capabilities of states like Iraq and North Korea have become a focus of both debate and action, because of their potential contribution to further proliferation but also because of these states' record of regional confrontation.
-Relations between India and Pakistan have gone through periods of extreme tension, when actual hostilities seemed only a step away and the risk of escalation to a nuclear exchange could not be ruled out.
+The possible nuclear capabilities of states like Iraq and North Korea have become a focus of both debate and action, because of their potential contribution to further proliferations between India and Pakistan have gone through periods of extreme tension, when actual hostilities seemed only a step away and the risk of escalation to a nuclear exchange could not be ruled out.